-5.3 REGISTRATION AND RANDOMISATION PROCEDURES
+5.2 REGISTRATION AND RANDOMISATION PROCEDURES

-5.3.1 Registration
+5.2.1 Registration

-Participants will be registered either during their consultation with their primary care clinician or remotely during their phone/videocall with a member of the central COAT study team.
+Participants will be registered either during their initial consultation or remotely during their consent phone/videocall with either a member of delegated site staff or a member of the COAT central study team.

-5.3.2 Randomisation
+5.2.2 Randomisation

-Randomisation will occur as soon as possible following consent and a maximum of 72 hours after eligibility assessment.
-It will be undertaken by the COAT co-ordinating centre using a web-based system.
+Randomisation will occur as soon as possible following consent but may occur during a 72 hour+ window, if medication can be sent via courier after initial presentation.
+It will be undertaken by the COAT central study team using a web-based system.